 - Silpat Mats (great for rolling out dough and keeping the counters clean)

-- Cooling Rack (I use these for cooling cookies of course, but also when flash freezing foods and need to stack cookie sheets on top of each other!)
+- Cooling Rack (I use these for cooling cookies of course, but also to stack cookie sheets when flash freezing foods!)

 - Kitchen Scale (I use this to make sure that I start with two equal pieces of dough)